-This policy statement relates to electricity generation, fracking for gas, and deep seam exploitation of coal deposits for underground coal gasification.
+This policy statement relates to electricity generation, fracking for gas and oil, coal bed methane extraction, and deep seam exploitation of coal deposits for underground coal gasification.

-The highest priority should be given to reducing energy consumption through energy conservation measures and careful design of new buildings.
+We need energy to live.
+To minimise demand for energy while maintaining living standards, the highest priority needs to be given to reducing energy consumption through energy conservation measures and careful design of new buildings.

 Renewable energy technologies which are constantly available and flexible in operation are preferable to those which generate power intermittently.
 Continuous power technologies are scalable and suitable for local schemes.
-In general, we support dispersed renewable energy generation rather than major centralised facilities.
+In general, we support smaller scale renewable energy generation rather than major centralised facilities.

-We discourage local planning authorities from basing renewable energy strategies on wind power because in most cases the visual damage to the landscape would be unacceptable.
+We discourage local planning authorities from basing renewable energy strategies on wind power because in most cases, on the basis of environmental cost versus benefit, the visual damage to the landscape would be unacceptable.